collinbarrett/Payroll/.github/README.md

 ### Prerequisites

- - Latest version of a MySQL flavor (MySQL, *MariaDB, PostgreSQL)
+ - Latest version of MySQL flavor (MySQL, *MariaDB, PostgreSQL)
-  - *MariaDB used by maintainer.
+   - *MariaDB used by maintainer
- - Latest version of the .NET Core SDK
+ - Latest version of .NET Core SDK

 ### Installing